 - You are learning how to be comfortable with your emotions and who you are and express those feelings

-- You learn how to stop and be present
+- You learn how to be present

 - You learn how to think outside of the box